What does it mean?

 - If the guest agrees to withdraw the dispute: Submit evidence that the guest agreed to withdraw the dispute (including any email correspondence).

-- If the guest does not agree to withdraw the dispute: Submit as much evidence as you can to make a case that the payment was valid.
-This can include any proof that the guest did purchase the product or service.
+- If the guest does not agree to withdraw the dispute: Submit as much evidence as you can to make a case that the guest received the product or service.